matteofiorini92/LittleFlowers-Spa/README.md

 The color palette of the website will be dark red - dark pink - pink - white.
 Fonts will be:
 - Philosopher for headings and logo
-- Nunito for "normal" text
+- Nunito for standard text

 ## Features